SANDOKAI SENIOR GRADES

 Kevin's strength is the technical side of Karate.
 The correct way to do a particular technique, a Kata or some element of the syllabus.
 Using this technical excellence Kevin was a regular member the Bujinkai squad and then the Sandokai team for both Kata and Kumite.

 A regular competition entrant, Kevin was at home in either Traditional or Freestyle Karate and headed up the Sandokai squad at both local and national events.
-It was a rare event when Kevin doesn't come home with at least one trophy.
+It was a rare event when Kevin didn't come home with at least one trophy.

 A good all round Karateka, he is an example of how regular hard training can lead to a steady progression in Karate.
 An instructor who believes in simplicity and hard work, Kevin has produced some top class students.